delpinolisette/javascript-notes/javascript_reference.md

 Scripts written after comment lines are rendered on all browsers that are not ancient, hence the "end of script hiding" line

+Why does this work?
+Very old browsers not only comepletely ignore the scripts between the js script tags, they also try to render the content as html.
+The JS "enclose in comments" trick is a quick and dirty way to make older browsers ignore JS scripts, by enclosing them in code.
+THis is neat....but also ugly lol

 ### Document Object Model

 Controls the madness of adding dozens of separate objects to a page.
 The model servers as a prototype for the rendering of the page.